DegreeCalc

 Alabama College Costs Overview

 Alabama is home to 7+ major colleges and universities offering diverse educational opportunities.
-The average in-state tuition at AL public universities is $11,100 per year, which is 1% above the national average of $10,940.
+The average in-state tuition at AL public universities is $11,100 per year, which is 1% above the national planning benchmark of $10,940.
 When you add room and board ($11,200/year), the total annual cost of attending a public university in Alabama reaches $22,300.

 Private universities in Alabama average $27,400 per year in tuition alone, making a 4-year private degree approximately $154,400 including room and board.
 For students seeking a more affordable path, Alabama community colleges charge an average of just $4,800 per year, offering significant savings for the first two years before transferring to a four-year institution.